Arsimedes

 Lecter: No!
 He covets.
 That is his nature.
 And how do we begin to covet, Clarice?
 Do we seek out things to covet?

 Lecter: First principles, Clarice.
 Simplicity.
-Read Marcus Aurelius.
-“Of each particular thing ask: what is it in itself?
+Read Arsimedes.
+“Of each particular thing ask: What is it in itself?
 What is its nature?”
 What does she need, this legal eagle of yours?

 Clarice: To innovate!